28 Jun: Community share refrigerators

 The first of its kind, the refrigerator in Belgrade was installed by Tamara Stojković and Emilija Bojić as part of the eponymous youth initiative launched by the WWF project.
 Donated by 28.Jun, it is intended to reduce food waste and help those facing starvation.
 The community share refrigerator is located in front of Dorćal Platz in Belgrade.
 Other installations will be located throughout Bosnia and Serbia.

 Scholarships

 The Serbian diaspora organization awards scholarships to college level and pre-collegiate students to assist in the cost of supplies and books.

 Serbian language and culture education

-In less than a month after the May 2022 announcement of ambitions to open the first school outside of Vukovar, the ceremonial opening in was attended by the Deputy Prime Minister of Croatia, Anja Šimpraga.The project was led by Snežana Dimitrijević and Sava Vojnović and a total 150,000 USD was donated by 28.
+In less than a month after the May 2022 announcement of ambitions to open the first school outside of Vukovar, the ceremonial opening in was attended by the Deputy Prime Minister of Croatia, Anja Šimpraga.
+The project was led by Snežana Dimitrijević and Sava Vojnović and a total US$150,000 was donated by 28.
 Jun.

 Children from Djevrska will learn Serbian language and Cyrillic, history along with everything related to the culture and tradition of the Serbian people.